 Rewards for Excellent Attendance

 - Class Party for the class with the best weekly attendance.
-The winning class gets to pack up 15 minutes early on a Friday and enjoy party snacks and music - they get to display the special attendance poster in their classroom for the following week!
+The winning class gets to pack up 15 minutes early on a Friday and enjoy party snacks and music.

 - At the end of each term a special event is held for those children with 100% attendance, they also receive certificates and vouchers for either Hullabaloo (KS1) or Laser Zone (KS2).